 Playing is an important part of how we build connections as human beings and we often forget to play as we grow older.
 On top of facilitating social interactions, playing can help to fight depression and stress, all while stimulating your mind and boosting creativity.
 Put your mind to the test with games like Scrabble and chess or get fun and silly by playing Pictionary or charades.
 Whether it’s just you and your partner or the whole family on a virtual call, there’s bound to be a game out there that will appeal to everyone.

 Learn a Dance with Your Partner

-However you choose to spend your Valentine’s Day, make sure to keep yourself and others safe by practice social distancing.
+However, if you choose to spend your Valentine’s Day, make sure to keep yourself and others safe by practicing social distancing.
 And if you need extra support, Jefferson Center is always here for you!
-You can review our list of services here and find a therapist who can meet your unique needs by calling our main line at 303-425-0300.
+You can review our list of services here and find a therapist who can meet your unique needs by calling our main line at 720-791-2735.

 If you are in a crisis, please call us at 720-791-2735 or by calling the crisis line at 844-493-8255.
 The 24/7 crisis walk-in center and withdrawal management program is open at 4643 Wadsworth Blvd, Wheat Ridge, CO 80033.